Private Student Loan Refinance

 Reading the fine print is also a must.
 Borrowers should ensure that they know just how much the loan will cost them and under what circumstances that loan might become more expensive or go away altogether.
 Some loans have surprises that can be devastating to a family, so it pays to be cautious.
 One family mentioned in USA Today, for example, was forced to pay $44,500 in private student loans when the student in question had died.
 That kind of information is usually buried in the fine print of a loan, and it pays to read it and plan ahead.

 Pulling Together Data

-It’s important to identify and have documentation for all of the loans you wish to consolidate, and the consolidating bank often wants to know what the borrower’s balance is at the time, along with the interest rate of that loan.
-Before agreeing to think about consolidation, students should pull all of their loan documents together and contact their loan servicers for current information, if needed.
+It’s important to identify and have documentation for all of the loans you wish to refinance, and the refinancing bank often wants to know what the borrower’s balance is at the time, along with the interest rate of that loan.
+Before thinking about refinance, students should pull all of their loan documents together, contacting their loan servicers for current information, if needed.

-After getting a consolidation offer from a bank, borrowers should take the time to study the offer and ensure that it makes good financial sense.
+After getting a refinance offer from a bank, borrowers should take the time to study the offer and ensure that it makes good financial sense.
 Sometimes, small loans should be paid off independently, allowing the student to release a little debt instead of wrapping that money into a larger pool.
-In other cases, it’s reasonable to include each and every loan the student has.
+In other cases, it’s reasonable to include each and every loan.
 Studying the numbers carefully and asking a financial aid advisor to do the same can help a borrower to understand the plan and make good choices.